gabriellabueno/gabriellabueno/README.md

 * 💡 A curious woman who enjoys to know how all things are made

-* 📚	Systems Analysis and Development Studet (FATEC Guarulhos)
+* 📚	Systems Analysis and Development Student (FATEC Guarulhos)

 * 🧠 Bachelor in Psychology